Chiloglottis trapeziformis

-Chiloglottis trapeziformis, commonly known as the broad-lip bird orchid, diamond ant orchid or dainty bird-orchid, is a species of orchid endemic to south-eastern Australia.
+Chiloglottis trapeziformis, commonly known as broad-lip bird orchid, diamond ant orchid or dainty bird-orchid, is a species of orchid endemic to south-eastern Australia.
 It has two narrow leaves and a narrow, greenish to purplish or brownish flower with a short, shiny black, ant-like callus covering the lower quarter of the diamond-shaped labellum.
 It has been recorded as a vagrant in New Zealand.

 Description

 Chiloglottis trapeziformis is a terrestrial, perennial, deciduous, herb with two leaves 30-80 mm long and 10-25 mm wide.
 A single greenish to purplish or brownish flower 12-16 mm long and 6-8 mm wide is borne on a flowering stem 80-140 mm high.
 The dorsal sepal is spatula-shaped, 11-13 mm long and about 3 mm wide.
 The lateral sepals are linear, 9-12 mm long, 1-2.5 mm wide and curve downwards and away from each other.
 There is a glandular tip about 0.5 mm long on the end of all three sepals.
 The petals are oblong or broadly linear in shape, 8-15 mm long, 3-4 mm wide and turned downwards near the ovary.
 The labellum is erect, diamond-shaped, 7-12 mm long and 6-8 mm wide with a narrow, shiny black, ant-like callus covering one quarter of its upper surface.
 Flowering occurs from August to November.